Questioning how we design

 To reiterate, I understand the value in great visuals.
 We respond to great visuals.
 But what makes a great visual?
 I catch myself absorbing so much visual content that is all too similar.
 I find myself having brain fogs trying to replicate the same damn content!
 It affects my mental well-being because I am trying to design and be the designer that the world wants me to be.
 I am not the designer that I am.
 And I'm pretty certain that I am not the only one.
 The standards for being a good designer is merged with how well you create your visuals.
 How are we setting these standards?
 These expectations seem to exist amongst designers and not so much amongst non-designers.
 Do we sometimes forget the purpose of design in design school?

 Use your environment to present your work.
 Go to the beach for your ideation session, use the sand as your canvas.
 Use your hands, use your feet, use your mind and use your eyes.
 Use them to create, envision and portray what you innovate.
 If you are a design student I want you to use the liberty of being in school to explore, question and experiment how you display your work.
 School should be your playground to learn.
 It's okay if you don't get an A, it's okay if you fall flat on your face.
 Find your voice!
 In the words of one of my favourite lecturers, "Don't design anything you don't care about while at university".
 And I would add to that, design how you want to design because it is arguable that there is a right way to design.
 If you are a design professional, I want you to reflect on your design education.
 I want you to question where you find beauty in design.

-Janani is a-soon-to-be design for social innovator who indulges in inquiring the position of design in society.
-Her sensitivity and love for storytelling helps me in understanding various perspectives which she uses to design.
-She hopes to create inclusive experiences that have lasting (intangible) impact on society.
+Janani is a soon-to-be design for social innovator who indulges in inquiring about the position of design in society.
+Her sensitivity and love for storytelling help me in understanding various perspectives which she uses to design.
+She hopes to create inclusive experiences that have a lasting (intangible) impact on society.

 Want to get in touch with Janani?